r5valkyrie/docs/docs/entities-spawning-objects.md

 ### 4. Keyvalues & Associated Methods and Functions
 ### 5. Flags & Associated Methods and Functions
 ### 6. Script example for spawning an entity (dome shield)
+### 7. Entity Spawn Methods / Functions
 ===================================================================

 # 1. Introduction

 In the Source Engine, entities are objects meant to be interactable for players or interacted with by other entities via [the I/O system.](https://developer.valvesoftware.com/wiki/Inputs_and_Outputs)

-Entities are created with CreateEntity( string entityType), but can only be spawned in the world with DispatchSpawn( entity entityName )
+Entities are created with CreateEntity( string entityType), but can only be spawned in the world with DispatchSpawn( entity entityName ) or tailor-made spawn functions.

 The entity class (CBaseEntity) is defined in the engine code and it has multiple subclasses (CPlayer, CWeaponX, etc.)

 All models belong to an entity type.
 Models cannot be spawned "on their own", without being attached to an entity.

 Many entities are inherited from Valve's Source Engine.

 Entity subclasses inherit the base entity class' attributes (associated key-value pairs) and methods (associated functions).

 The entity class has many keyvalue attributes, which are accessed with entity.kv

 # 2. Entity types: